Compelling Storytelling: 12 Podcasts to Listen to on SoundCloud

 This unique podcast follows a fictional desert town in the Southwestern United States where conspiracy theories come to life.
 Night Vale typically airs new episodes on the first and 15th of each month, with each presented as if it were a local radio show.

 Fans of paranormal stories are certain to enjoy this one.
 While it’s possible to pick up with the most recent episode, it’s worth going back and listening to archived episodes from the beginning.
+For more spine-tingling listening, try these mystery podcasts.

 If you’re into audio storytelling, there’s a good chance you’re already familiar with A Prairie Home Companion.
 This is a long-running production that was hosted by Garrison Keillor for more than 40 years.